Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide30.png' alt='  ' title='Slide: 30' border='1'  width='85%%'/>

-We hope to work with other editor projects (eg [Describo](https://describo.github.io/#/)) to make editor profiles as compatible as possible.
+We hope to work with other editor projects (e.g. [Describo](https://describo.github.io/#/)) to make editor profiles as compatible as possible.

 </section>